National Reconciliation Week theme: Be brave. Make Change,

 Between 27 May and 3 June every year, Australia celebrates National Reconciliation Week (NRW) which marks two significant milestones in Australia's Reconciliation journey:

-• This year, 3 June acknowledges the 30th anniversary of the 1992 landmark decision by the High Court of Australia that overturned the legal doctrine of ‘terra nullius’ and led to the creation of the Native Title Act 1993 and subsequent native title regime.
+• 3 June acknowledges the anniversary of the 1992 landmark decision by the High Court of Australia that overturned the legal doctrine of ‘terra nullius’ and led to the creation of the Native Title Act 1993 and subsequent native title regime.
 The case was led by Torres Strait Islander man, the late Eddie (Koiki) Mabo and his fellow plaintiffs including the late Rev David Passi and the late James Rice.

 National Sorry Day is also acknowledged on 26 May annually.
 National Reconciliation Week provides an opportunity to celebrate the unique culture and history of Aboriginal people.

-National Reconciliation Week 2022
+National Reconciliation Week 2024

 Reconciliation South Australia is the peak body for the coordination of events in South Australia during NRW Week.
 For more information, please see the Reconciliation South Australia Facebook page.